-Product research lets you understand what customers really want, allowing you to tailor your product offering to meet their needs and giving you a real competitive edge.
+Done well, product research lets you understand what customers really want, allowing you to tailor your product offering to meet demand and giving you a real competitive edge.

-New product research helps you refine product designs and plans before committing yourself to expensive product development costs.
-Whilst continuing product testing and research can drive innovation, keeping you one step ahead of the competition.
+New product research helps you refine product design and features before committing yourself to expensive product development costs.
+Regular product testing and market research can drive innovation over time, keeping you one step ahead of the competition.

 Product research is a vital part of new product development.
 At every stage of the process, product research can help you identify key issues and avoid expensive mistakes.

-As the new product development process continues, product research helps you identify the key factors that matter to customers - showing you what to focus on.
-Product research can link in with other aspects of marketing.
+As the new product development process continues, market research helps you identify the key factors that matter to customers - showing you what to focus on.
+Product research can inform other aspects of marketing.
 For example, it can help you assess how much customers might be willing to pay for new product features.
-Research can also be used to assess other aspects of product design, such as product packaging or names.
+Research can also be used to test other aspects of product design, such as product packaging or names.

 In the retail sector, product research can be invaluable.
-The findings can help convince retailers to stock your product and also present information on the best means to display and promote a product to maximise sales.
+The findings can help convince retailers to stock your product and also present information on the best ways to display and promote a product to maximise sales.
 It's also worth talking to retailers at an early stage of development as their experience and knowledge can be invaluable.

 Once a product has been launched, product research often focuses on customer satisfaction.
 Together with research into competing products, product research like this can help you refine the marketing of existing products and inspire ideas for product improvements.

 Concept testing for new products can be very challenging.
-Questionnaires and focus groups are obvious options, but can be misleading - the way people react to new products in theory can be very different from the reality.
-Customers may say they like a new idea, but in practice prove reluctant to switch products or decide that it is not worth the price.
+Questionnaires and focus groups are good options, but they can be misleading - the way people react to new products in theory can be very different from the reality.
+Customers may say they like a new idea, but in reality, they may be reluctant to switch products.

-Product research using actual product samples or prototypes can overcome some of these problems.
+Product research using actual product samples or prototypes is a good idea.
 For example, the classic 'taste test' can be used to assess how customers compare the performance of different products.
 Some companies involve customers in early-stage product testing to see how they respond.
 But remember that real outcomes once a product has been launched may still depend on factors such as how the product is marketed and to whom.